GleammerRay/WineSteam/README.md

 ### Prefix Configuration

 Run `bash winesteamcfg.sh` to access the Wine configuration menu for your Wine Steam prefix.

+### Visual runtimes
+NEOTOKYO sometimes diplays an error about c++ Visual Runtime error [known issues](#known-issues)this script should fix that.
+	!!USERS ARE RECOMMENDED TO INSTALL THIS SCRIPT IF CRASHES LIKE THAT HAPPENED!!

 ### 4GB Patcher